 Save the pitch for unique updates, offers, and announcements.

 If you’re just starting out with an email list, it’s easy to imagine you’ll have time to personally respond to every new subscriber.

-But once you start getting more than a handful of subscribers every day, it becomes next to impossible to keep this up.
+But once you start getting more than a handful of subscribers, it becomes next to impossible to keep up.